John Finnegan (The Bold and the Beautiful): General

 For the "Sheila has Finn kidnapped" story arc, Novlan received an honorable mention for "Best Single Performance by an Actor in a Storyline" by Michael Fairman TV.
-In January 2023, Novlan earned another "Performer of the Week for B&B", with the site declaring that "the more B&B hands the actor solid material, the more he takes the bull by the horns and delivers."
+In January 2023, Novlan earned another "Performer of the Week for B&B", with Soap Hub declaring that "the more B&B hands the actor solid material, the more he takes the bull by the horns and delivers."
+Earning another "Performer of the Week for B&B" in May 2023 from the site, they asserted that "Novlan delivered the dramatic goods" and "got solid acting chops as evidenced by these jailhouse scenes between Sheila and Finn."